0xadev7/DiffSplat/README.md

 Please refer to [train_gsdiff_{sd, sdxl, paa, pas, sd3}.py](./src/train_gsdiff_sd.py) and options are specified in [configs/gsdiff_{sd, sdxl_80g, paa,pas, sd3m_80g, sd35m_80g}.yaml](./configs/gsdiff_sd15.yaml) and [options.py](./src/options.py) (`opt_dict["gsdiff_sd15"]`, `opt_dict["gsdiff_sdxl"]`, `opt_dict["gsdiff_paa"]`, `opt_dict["gsdiff_pas"]`, `opt_dict["gsdiff_sd3m"]` and `opt_dict["gsdiff_sd35m"]`).

 Instructions for `DiffSplat` training will be provided soon.
+If you have any questions or requirements about DiffSplat training, please open an issue to push me to do it 😄.

 #### 4. ControlNet

 Please refer to [train_gsdiff_{sd, sdxl}_controlnet.py](./src/train_gsdiff_sd_controlnet.py) and options are in [configs/gsdiff_{sd15, sdxl}_controlnet.yaml](./configs/gsdiff_sd15_controlnet.yaml) and [options.py](./src/options.py) (`opt_dict["gsdiff_sd15"]` and `opt_dict["gsdiff_sdxl"]`).

 Instructions for `ControlNet` training will be provided soon.
+If you have any questions or requirements about ControlNet training, please open an issue to push me to do it 😄.

 ## 😊 Acknowledgement